 Realizing this could mean Captain Ryddoth might be part of this meeting, Mikah decided she not only wanted to go with the Scouts, but wanted to go armed!
 Being aware how that could end up, she called the Duke's Seneschal's office and asked for permission to carry weapons.
 When she was asked why she needed this permission, she explained some of her crew had been recalled to the IISS base and may need protecting.
 As Ms. Vik fought off the urge to laugh, Mikah further explained there might be a third party attending the meeting, from whom they might need protection.
 After asking Mikah to hold briefly while the representative did research, she came back, apologizing and finding no reason for weapons to be needed.
 She further recommended only the summoned crew members appear for their debriefings, and no additional persons attempt to attend.

 Aiden wondered how much they could discuss and Mikah asked the representative to hold as she said they need only respect what they already know was classified.
 She said to refer them to Duke Leonard's office on everything else, as the Duke was aware of everything.
-Once done with Aiden, Mikah asked to be connected to Shwarii Ahkuariyo, and was quickly connected to the minister's office.
+Done with Aiden, Mikah asked to be connected to Shwarii Ahkuariyo, and was quickly connected to the minister's office.
 There, she got one of the man's assistants.
-Once Mikah identified herself and the preliminaries were taken care of, the Knight explained that Duke Leonard was fully aware of the issues they could not discuss with Mr. Ahkuariyo.
-As he took the data down, the man was not really surprised, saying that the Duke often had more information than the departments that served him.
+Mikah identified herself, the preliminaries were taken care of and the Knight explained that Duke Leonard was fully aware of the issues they could not discuss with Mr. Ahkuariyo.
+As he took the data down, the man wasn't really surprised, saying that the Duke often had more information than the departments that served him.
 He was surprised Dame Mikah was aware the Duke knew.
 To put the tech properly in his place, Mikah casually said the Knights had a lunch meeting with the Duke, during which he told them he was aware of the issues they could not explain to Minister Ahkuariyo.

 After that, Mikah called Doctor Thrauld, and asked him how work was coming along on the numbers for their offer?
 He was excited to get Mikah's call, and said he expected to have an offer by the end of the day, if not the next day.
 When Mikah said she may have new data to add to the offer, he was even more excited and asked if she could explain the nature of the data?
 She told him that it was on the movements and migrations of the nomad tribes, which surprised the Doctor.
 He asked how many months the data would cover and Mikah had to admit she didn't have the data.
 She said she had to check with the party that did.
 But she promised to get back to the Doctor by the end of the day.
 He said he'd let the bidding facilities know there might be additional data available.